How to auto-reply to text messages when you’re busy

 For when the people in your life need reassurance that you’re alive.

 Unfortunately, neither iOS nor Android have this feature baked in.
-Or at least, not one that’s versatile—iOS has a “Do Not Disturb While Driving” feature that lets you send one specific message when your phone detects you’re driving, but that’s it; and Google’s stock version of Android has no auto-reply feature whatsoever.
+Or at least, not one that’s versatile—iOS has a “Driving Focus” feature (formerly “Do Not Disturb While Driving”) that lets you send one specific message when your phone detects you’re driving, but that’s it; and Google’s stock version of Android has no auto-reply feature whatsoever.

 But there are ways to get around these limitations.

-On the iPhone: Use “Do Not Disturb While Driving” as a workaround
+On the iPhone: Use Driving Focus as a workaround

 The iPhone doesn’t allow third-party apps to send text messages on your behalf, so you can’t achieve the same level of automation that you can on Android.
 There are, however, a few things you can do to make the auto-reply process easier.

-The most hands-off solution is the “Do Not Disturb While Driving” feature.
+The most hands-off solution is the Driving Focus feature.
 Since you can use it anytime—not just while driving—you can use it with any kind of auto-reply message.
-Just head to your iPhone’s Settings, tap on Do Not Disturb and scroll all the way down to Do Not Disturb While Driving.
-Change the Activate setting to Manually, and set your auto-reply to whatever is applicable at that moment (like “I’m in a meeting right now, text you later,” or “I’m asleep, call my wife if it’s urgent”).
-You can even choose to auto-reply to your favorite contacts only, rather than everyone who calls and texts.
+Just head to your iPhone’s Settings app, tap on Focus, and look for a Driving option.
+If you don’t see one, tap the plus button in the upper right and choose Driving from the list that appears.
+If you’re setting it up for the first time, you’ll have the option to let your iPhone turn Driving Focus on when it detects driving-like motion.
+Deny it.
+Once Driving Focus is set up, you can tap Driving from the main Focus menu and choose Manually from the popup menu under Turn on automatically.
+Then tap Auto-Reply to set your text message to whatever is applicable at that moment (like “I’m in a meeting right now, text you later,” or “I’m asleep, call my wife if it’s urgent”).
+You can even choose to auto-reply to your favorite contacts or recent contacts only, rather than everyone who calls and texts.
+Whenever you want to enable this function, toggle on the switch at the top of the main Driving Focus menu.

 If you want something a bit more versatile and a bit less automated, you can also use the iPhone’s text shortcuts in Settings > General > Keyboard > Text Replacement.
 Just create canned responses for common situations and assign them shortcuts—for example, “I’m in a meeting” could have the easy-to-remember shortcut “.meet” or something similar.
 Then, when someone texts you, you can just type .meet on your keyboard to automatically send the longer “I’m in a meeting” message.
 It’s not ideal, but you can create more than one message at a time.